greim/Backbone-Subscriptions/readme.md

 When an event is published, Backbone subscriptions simply looks at the DOM for any subscribing views.
 This approach gives several benefits:

- 1. Browsers' native DOM engines are *fast*, allowing subscribing views to be located with minimal processor overhead.
+ 1. Only views currently in the page receive updates from a channel.
- 2. Only views that are live in the DOM receive updates from a channel.
+ 2. Browsers' native DOM engines are *fast*, allowing subscribing views to be located with minimal processor overhead.
  3. No memory leaks or zombie views.
 Removing or overwriting sections of DOM doubles as your reference cleanup.
  4. It allows the implementation to stay compact and clean, since reference cleanup and unsuscription logic aren't needed.